 - Install your extension in Firefox by using about:debugging or the web-ext tool (similar to Chrome’s command-line tools).

 - Test your extension.

-- If you have any problems, contact us on the dev-addons mailing list or #webextensions on IRC.
+- If you have any problems, contact us on the dev-addons mailing list or Add-ons channel on Matrix.

 - Package your extension, manually or using the web-ext tool.

 - Create an account on addons.mozilla.org then submit your add-on for signing and distribution.